-Now click the SSCC grey field to bring up its properties form.
-In the Format field enter 000000000 (9 zero’s).
-This way Labeljoy will zero-pad each value until it gets to a total of 9 digits.
+Now click on the gray SSCC field to visualize the properties form.
+In the Format field, enter 000000000 (9 zero’s).
+In this way, Labeljoy will zero-pad each value until a total of 9 digits is reached.
 This will also properly handle the last row of the data source which happens to be made up of 5 digits instead of 4 like all the other rows.

 The Modulo-10 Checksum reference adds a Modulo-10 check digit to the number sequence immediately preceding its insertion point.

-For the sake of demonstration will take a slightly different approach.
-Since Labeljoy knows that this is a GS1-128 SSCC barcode element, we don’t need to add the Modulo-10 Checksum reference at the end of the sequence, we’ll just enter a static 0 that will be converted into the proper Modulo-10 check digit.
+For demonstration purposes we choose a different approach.
+Since Labeljoy knows this is a GS1-128 SSCC barcode element, we do not need to add the Modulo-10 Checksum reference at the end of the sequence.
+We only enter a static 0, which is converted to the correct modulo-10 check digit.

 The final result are seven ready-to-print pages: